We're rated ' Excellent ' on Trustpilot

 1. A range of food options

-If you want to create a mood that’s happy and vibrant throughout the festival, consider offering food options that are high in slow-release carbs and fibre.
+As an orgnaiser, if you want to create a mood that’s happy and vibrant throughout the festival, consider offering food options that are high in slow-release carbs and fibre.
 You may also want to consider free water stations to encourage guests to stay hydrated and refill water bottles rather than turning to single-use plastic bottles.

 Vegan, Vegetarian, Pescatarian; makes sure everyone at your festival is capably catered for if they choose to eat.
 Keep on top of your allergy information and ensure there is a range of rations available.